 - Exercise.
 At least one good walk during the day (the duration and intensity of a “good walk” will vary depending on your dog’s age and activity level) can help calm your dog and set them up to relax while you’re out of the house.
 If you’re short on time, find a loving local dog walker on Rover.

 - Enrichment.
 Give your dog’s brain a workout with puzzle toys and games.

-A note of caution about yard time: of course, a yard can be a great tool for exercising, enriching, and entertaining your dog!
-Just remember to limit yard time to when you’re home and can supervise your dog (and double-check those gate latches).
+A note of caution about garden time: of course, a garden can be a great tool for exercising, enriching, and entertaining your dog!
+Just remember to limit garden time to when you’re home and can supervise your dog (and double-check those gate latches).

 5. Scary Sights and Sounds

-Loud noises, bright lights, and big crowds can frighten even the happiest dog.
-Of course, you should go ahead and celebrate holidays with family and friends.
+Loud noises from fireworks, bright lights, and big crowds can frighten even the happiest dog.
+Of course, you should go ahead and celebrate Bonfire Night and New Year’s Eve with family and friends.
 But for your dog’s safety, consider keeping them securely indoors at home while the party rages elsewhere.

 Scary sounds and sights aren’t limited to holidays.
-Thunder, gunfire, and car accidents can all send a scared dog running.
+Thunder and car accidents can all send a scared dog running.
 If your dog spooks easily, there are several simple things you can do to keep them secure throughout the year:

 - Work on recall training every chance you get!
 A panicked dog may not respond to her name, but the more you can make her recall reaction instinctual, the easier it will be to call her back.

 - Create a “safe space” or den for your dog at home (a crate or room with a closing door is perfect).
 Keep your dog indoors during thunderstorms and loud celebrations, and be sure doors and windows are secure and locked.

 - Try a ThunderShirt or other calming device to help soothe your dog in stressful times.